 Migrate the data from the new RDS instance to the original RDS instance.

-For more information about how to select a data restoration method, see Overview of data restoration methods.
+For more information about data restoration methods, see Overview of data restoration methods.

-The original RDS instance whose data you want to restore must meet the following requirements:
+The original RDS instance meets the following requirements:

 The original RDS instance is in the Running state.

 RDS instances that run RDS Basic Edition do not support the log backup feature.
-Therefore, you cannot restore data of such an RDS instance to a point in time.
+You cannot restore data of the RDS instance to a point in time.